Dynamic Placement in Refugee Resettlement: Alternative Potential Approach

 \section{Alternative Potential Approach}

 In \cref{sec:potentialapproach}, we presented a procedure for calculating potentials, termed \textsf{Pot1}, which was based on the shadow prices of a matching LP.
-Here, we present a second such procedure \textsf{Pot2}, which is based on a slightly different LP and has a different theoretical underpinnings: \begin{itemize} \item whereas the matching LP for \textsf{Pot1} does not include the current batch, the current batch is included in the LP for \textsf{Pot2}, \item whereas \textsf{Pot1} uses the element-wise maximal set of shadow prices, \textsf{Pot2} uses the element-wise minimal one, and \item whereas \textsf{Pot1} is motivated by two-stage stochastic programming, \textsf{Pot2} is motivated by a connection to Walrasian equilibria. \end{itemize}
+We also outlined a second potential procedure, \textsf{Pot2}, in the body, which we formally define and justify here:

-The procedure is given in \cref{alg:potential2}, and it can be immediately plugged into \textsf{PMB}.
+the procedure is given in \cref{alg:potential2}, and it can be immediately plugged into \textsf{PMB}.
 Note that the dual of the linear program in \cref{lin:potential2lp} looks as follows:

 Suppose that $s_i = 1$ for all $i \in N$, as we do in \cref{sec:unit}.
 Then, for any (non-fractional) optimal matching $x_{i, \ell}$ in the primal, and any set of optimal dual variables $p_\ell$, it is well known (and follows from complementary slackness) that the two form a \emph{Walrasian equilibrium}.
 That is, if we consider $u_{i, \ell}$ as case~$i$'s utility for being matched to affiliate $\ell$, and if we imagine charging case~$i$ a price of $p_\ell$ for being matched to affiliate $\ell$, the optimal matching matches each case $i$ to an affiliate $\ell$ maximizing the profit $u_{i, \ell} - p_\ell$.
 Thus, if all trajectories perfectly predicted future arrivals, and if ties were broken in a specific way in each step, equipping \textsf{PM} with the potentials of \textsf{Pot2} would lead to the optimal-employment matching.